nicotine-plus/nicotine-plus/README.md

 [Screenshots](files/screenshots/SCREENSHOTS.md)

 # Download Nicotine+
-The current stable version of Nicotine+ is 1.4.1.
-An unstable version 1.4.3 is currently under development and available for testing.
+The current stable version of Nicotine+ is 2.0.0, released on <insert date here>.

 ## GNU/Linux
 If you have no need to modify the Nicotine+ source, you are strongly recommended to use precompiled packages for your distribution.
 This will save you time.